Family Medicine (FMED)

 This is a self-designed course created by both the student and the preceptor to cover a specific topic within Family Medicine.
 The student is required to work closely with the preceptor in a clinical and/or non-clinical setting.
 A Course Approval Form must be completed along with documentation of the designed course description and confirmation of appointment with preceptor.
 Objectives are to be designed by student and preceptor.
 Student must submit a prepared outline of course activities that is signed by their preceptor prior to the beginning of the course.

-Interdisciplinary approach to acute care of elderly patients.
-At the completion of the selective, the student will be able to evaluate an elderly patient to include history and physical examination, and problem list; administer geriatric assessments for dementia, depression, and function; interpret assessment findings in the context of a patient's functional level; make a comprehensive geriatric treatment plan; target and prevent functional decline; determine capacity for decision making; identify and describe the geriatric syndromes; utilize home health services appropriately; make referrals for outpatient rehab and for consultants; utilize geriatric principles in all specialty areas.
-Curriculum includes supervised clinical experience in a geriatric ambulatory care clinic; read assigned articles on geriatric topics encountered in the clinic; experiences in long term care and hospice may be arranged on request.
+During this 4 week inpatient selective, students work with board-certified geriatricians and palliative care physicians at CHRISTUS Santa Rosa Hospital - Medical Center to care for acutely ill hospitalized geriatric patients.
+Students will learn about the unique needs of older adults and engage in family-centered care and a comprehensive interprofessional approach.
+At the completion of the selective, the student will demonstrate an ability to: evaluate an elderly patient to include history, physical examination, and problem list; administer a complete geriatric assessment including cognitive evaluation, medication review, activities of daily living, and depression screening; interpret assessment findings in the context of a patient's functional level; make a comprehensive geriatric treatment plan; target and prevent functional decline; determine capacity for decision making; identify and describe the geriatric syndromes; utilize home health services appropriately; and make referrals for outpatient rehab and for consultants.

 FMED 4012.
-Sub-Intern Family Medicine In-Patient Services (San Antonio or RAHC).
+Sub-internship in Family Medicine Hospitalist Service.
 4 Credit Hours.

 FMED 4018.
 Office Procedures.
 4 Credit Hours.

 FMED 4020.
-Family Medicine Preceptorship with Clinical Faculty.
+Family Medicine Preceptorship.
 4 Credit Hours.

 FMED 4107.
 Sports Medicine In Family Medicine.
 4 Credit Hours.